Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

 where

 Set

 $e_{it}\overset{iid}{\sim}N(0,1) \text{ or } e_{it}\overset{iid}{\sim} t(3),$ and

+{Results for $\tau = 0.5$ are reported in Table~\ref{tab:model1a}.
+We considered the PAM method as well as several variants of spectral clustering.
+In particular, $S^g$ refers to spectral clustering when we apply the Gaussian kernel instead of the exponential kernel in Algorithm 1.
+S-Diag is spectral clustering when we use only the diagonal entries in the variance-covariance matrix and sets the off--diagonal entries to zero.
+S-Iden is spectral clustering when we do not use the variance covariance information of the coefficient estimates. k-$\op{mean}^\circ$ applies the k-mean clustering algorithm on $\hat \vecb$ and ZWZ19 is the method in \cite{zhang2019} which adapts the iterative method of \cite{BM} to the quantile regression case. }

-{Results for $\tau = 0.5$ are reported in Table~\ref{tab:model1a}, corresponding results for $\tau=0.7$ are deferred to Table~\ref{tab:model1b} in the online supplement.} The proposed method shows uniformly best performance in terms of average and perfect matching across all settings considered.
-The approach of~\cite{zhang2019} comes close in terms of average matching and is better than both methods which ignore variance information when it comes to average matching.
-Surprisingly,~\cite{zhang2019} shows worse performance in terms of perfect matching.
+Spectral clustering shows uniformly best performance in terms of average and perfect matching across all settings considered.
+The approach of~\cite{zhang2019} comes close in terms of average matching and is better than both methods which ignore variance information (S-Iden and k-$\op{means}^\circ$) but is slightly worse than PAM and the spectral method.
+This agrees with the theoretical analysis in Section \ref{sec: local} which suggests that for a heteroscedastic model as in Model 1, the loss function based approach implicitly takes into account variance information, but is not as efficient as using the dissimilarity measure as in Algorithm 1.
+Surprisingly,~\cite{zhang2019} shows much worse performance in terms of perfect matching.
 A closer look at the results revealed that in this model the method of~\cite{zhang2019} often assigns one individual to the wrong group, resulting in good average matching but inferior perfect matching performance.
 Despite our best efforts at varying various parameters of~\cite{zhang2019} (e.g. criteria for termination and number of random starting points), we were not able to alleviate this issue.
+Among spectral methods, using the Gaussian kernel to transform the dissimilarity measure does not lead to improvements in terms of performance.
+Using just the diagonal of the variance-covariance matrix also yields almost identical performance than using the estimated full variance-covariance matrix.
+We do note that the PAM method is slightly worse than the corresponding spectral clustering method.
+This seems to be a persistent phenomenon we observe in all the simulations for quantile regression. {Moreover, we provide the scatter plot of $\{\hat{\vecb}_i\}_{i=1,\dots,n}$ in the online Appendix (Section~\ref{app:plots} Figure \ref{fig:beta}) for a data realization where the proposed method achieves perfect matching but all the other methods fail.
+The figure suggests that there seems to be clear separation along the first coordinate, but not in the second coordinate of $\hat \beta$, which is driven by the fact that the second coordinate is estimated with more noise.
+However, this information is not available to the researcher.
+Accounting for the variance information improves the performance compared to methods that do not account for this.
+The loss function based method of \cite{zhang2019} implicitly accounts for this to some extent, but less well than reweighting. }

+The simulation findings suggest that the main improvements in our proposal are due to using variance information, while using spectral clustering instead of PAM only leads to modest additional gains.
+The results here are also consistent with the local analysis in Theorem~\ref{thm:loc} since this is a model with heteroscedastic errors.

 The second model we consider has four groups, with pairs of group centres being close together.
 Both entries of the coefficient vector carry information about the group structure, but one of them is estimated more precisely than the other one.